ShlezingerLab/Adversarial_Sensitivity/README.md

 ## Usage

 To replicate the experiments and perform the analysis outlined in the paper, please follow the instructions below:
+1. Navigate the the project directory using **'cd \<folder>'** command.

-Run the following commnad: **'python main.py'** using the appropriate flag to execute each attack and generate the associated graphs.
+2. Run the following commnad: **'python main.py'** using the appropriate flag to execute each attack and generate the associated graphs.
 The available flags are as follows:

 **--ista**: Executes the attack using the ISTA (Iterative Soft Thresholding Algorithm) case-study and generates the corresponding graphs.